- Home

 The pancreas

-- the large rounded end, called the head of the pancreas
+- the large, rounded end, called the head of the pancreas

 - the middle part, known as the body

-- the narrow end, called the tail.
+- the narrow end, called the tail, that sits up next to your spleen.

 What the pancreas does

-Exocrine function – The pancreas is part of the digestive system, which helps the body digest food and turn it into energy.
+Exocrine function | The pancreas is part of the digestive system, which helps the body digest food and turn it into energy.
 Exocrine cells make pancreatic enzymes, which are digestive juices.
 The pancreatic duct carries these juices from the pancreas into the duodenum, where they help to break down food.
-Most of the pancreas is made up of exocrine tissue.
+Most of the pancreas is made up of exocrine tissue. |

-Endocrine function – The pancreas is also part of the endocrine system, a group of glands that makes the body’s hormones.
+Endocrine function | The pancreas is also part of the endocrine system.
+This is a group of glands that makes the body’s hormones.
 Endocrine cells in the pancreas make hormones that control blood sugar levels, the amount of acid produced by the stomach, and how quickly food is absorbed.
-For example, the hormone insulin decreases the level of sugar in the blood, while the hormone glucagon increases it.
+For example, the hormone insulin decreases the level of sugar in the blood, while the hormone glucagon increases it. |

 The pancreas in the body